Skip to content

 shift_left project init flink-project ../

-# For a project more focused on developing data product
+# For a project more focused on developing data as a product

 shift_left project init flink-project ../ --project-type data-product